See and Hear Shropshire Exhibition 2018

 Come and talk to our combined team of forces charities: Blind Veterans, The Royal British Legion and SSAFA will be there with support on general or specific issues and provide you with a comprehensive joint response and practical help.
 Experienced practitioners from each charity will provide face to face advice and support.

-It is essential to book for the seminars and workshops to ensure your place; to do this you can phone Pauline Rose on 01743 257746 or you can send an email to Hannah.Gittins@shropshire.gov.uk with “See and Hear Bookings” as the subject.
+It's essential to book for the seminars to ensure your place (workshops however are on a drop-in basis); to book you can phone Pauline Rose on 01743 257746 or you can send an email to Hannah.Gittins@shropshire.gov.uk with “See and Hear Bookings” as the subject.
 Please include your name, the name(s) of the seminar(s) you wish to attend and the number of places you wish to reserve in the body of the email.
-You will receive a confirmation email to confirm your places have been booked.
+You'll receive a confirmation email to confirm your places have been booked.

 This page will be updated regularly up to 16 May 2018 as we progress towards what we hope will be another successful event.
 Please check this page for updates on coverage of our popular workshops and seminars, and our ever increasing list of exhibitors for 2018.
 You can also follow us on our social media accounts: